 Who would have thought gargoyles could be brought to life by alchemy and dark rituals?
-Unfortunately they could and central Europe succumbed to their menace.
+Unfortunately someone could, and central Europe succumbed to the Gargoyle menace.
 It was still worth trying, someone later commented.
 After the gargoyles had settled back down, perched atop the ruins of their presumptuous masters, they remained frozen for centuries before eventually escaping Earth.

 For a long time it was believed that this genetic and cybernetic augmentation project was fruitless.
 It was actually very close to a solution when the labs were invaded by Skelebots and presumably destroyed along with the scientists.